• Home

 Even though there are fewer crowds in winter you still have to be aware of pickpockets, especially at a busy Christmas Market.

-I like to carry a small backpack to keep my hands free and use it to store small purchases, snacks, water bottle, and other paraphernalia I pick up while traveling.
+I like to carry a light backpack with a water bottle holder to keep my hands free and use it to store small purchases, snacks, a water bottle, and other paraphernalia I pick up while traveling.
 But, I never use it to store valuables like my phone, camera, important documents, or money.
 I wear those around my neck underneath my coat.

 It’s confusing when you travel to countries with different currencies, especially if you’re unfamiliar with them or the language.
 Poland has Zlotys, Hungary HUFs, Prague – Crowns, etc. Converting them can be hard to figure out if you’re not a math genius.
 There are currency converter apps you can use on your phone to help you with this.